CommonAccord/Cmacc-Org/Doc/G/IACCM-Agt-MasterFramework-CmA/Demo/Acme-Quake-withKMS.md

 GoverningLaw.exclusive.sec={GoverningLaw.exclusive.Alt1.sec}

-//=We link to the desired sections:
+//=We link to the desired sections and declare section 20 removed (that is covered in KMS's Governing Law section):

+20.Sec=(removed)

 Misc.Entire.=[G/KMS-Sec-CmA/General/EntireAgreement/Standard/0.md]